RobinHankin/freegroup/README.md

 # Installation

-You can install the released version of wedge from [CRAN](https://CRAN.R-project.org) with:
+You can install the released version of freegroup from [CRAN](https://CRAN.R-project.org) with:

 ``` r